 - No competitive recruiting, because senior engineering talent declines roles tied to legacy stacks

 Opportunity cost is hard to quantify and easy to ignore.
-It’s also where the largest losses accumulate.
+It’s also where the largest losses accumulate — a pattern Gartner has documented repeatedly in its IT cost optimization research.

 The modernization math